jwtlake/dotfiles/README.md

 # dotfiles
 My dot files for Linux installs

 At some point id like to start using vim as my primary editor.
-Putting this on hold for now so I can focus on the job hunt.
+Slowly piecing things together.

 # Install
 //neoVim